Blog

 PCR: An Accurate Way to Detect Diseases in Vannamei Shrimp

-October 16, 2024 by Minapoli
+December 04, 2024 by Minapoli

 Share

 Vannamei shrimp diseases continue to be a major cause of mass losses in shrimp farms.
 One of the most crucial steps to prevent such losses is through early and accurate disease detection.
+The results of disease detection serve as key references for deciding preventive actions in shrimp ponds.
+Measures such as administering probiotics or feed additives depend heavily on these results.
+To ensure accurate disease detection, it is essential to have advanced systems and technologies in place.
+Therefore, investing in disease detection processes is vital to maintaining productivity in shrimp farming.

+One of the pathogens most concerning to vannamei shrimp farmers is Vibrio, a bacteria responsible for several chronic diseases in shrimp that can lead to significant losses.
 For example, Vibrio parahaemolyticus, which causes Acute Hepatopancreatic Disease (AHPND) in shrimp, has resulted in 11.58 billion USD in losses and over 100,000 job losses in Thailand, according to data from The Fish Site.
+With early and precise detection of vannamei shrimp diseases, potential losses can be minimized, ensuring the sustainability of shrimp farming operations.

 Common methods for detecting diseases in vannamei shrimp include chromogenic agar and Real-Time or Quantitative Polymerase Chain Reaction (qPCR).

+Chromogenic agar is a substrate used for bacterial cultures.
+However, it only displays specific colors that correspond to certain bacterial colonies.
 Chromogenic agar contains chromogenic substances that release specific colors when stimulated by certain enzyme activities.
 These enzymes are natural substances secreted by pathogenic bacteria.
 Thus, chromogenic agar can detect pathogenic bacteria based on the enzymes they excrete.
+In short, the colors that appear on chromogenic agar allow shrimp farmers to visually detect the pathogens causing vannamei shrimp diseases.
+The use of chromogenic agar is common for detecting Vibrio in vannamei shrimp.

 Here is an example of using chromogenic agar to detect Vibrio bacteria.